pauldambra/pauldambra.github.io/_posts/2016-08-20-powershell-on-linux.md

 As a result I have barely written any Powershell on Windows and, as I've done more work on Linux over the last few years, I've also barely written any bash.

-So, while I think it's a good thing that MS are opening up and releasing cross platform tools I was underwhelemed.
+So, while I think it's a good thing that MS are opening up and releasing cross platform tools I was underwhelmed.
 But some colleagues were excited and people I think of as being *nix people too

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr"><a href="https://twitter.com/dhobsd">@dhobsd</a> It&#39;s hard to fit in 140 chars, but powershell is an incredible improvement over unix shells and is generally amazingsauce.</p>&mdash; @jordansissel (@jordansissel) <a href="https://twitter.com/jordansissel/status/766879364289957892">August 20, 2016</a></blockquote>
 <script async defer src="//platform.twitter.com/widgets.js" charset="utf-8"></script>